yunxiaomr/KnowProb/knowledge-base/README.md

 ## Data Statistic
 This repository shows a mini-database, including 1,000 lexical units (lexical-units.json), 10 frames and 72 types of FEs (frame_info.json).
-Here, each frame has an average of 42.2 FEs.
 Here, each frame has an average of 42.2 FEs.
 For sentence instances with frame semantics, it consists of 100 sentences (sentences-data-little.json), involving 10 instances of frames and 255 instances of FEs.